tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

 >	Energy dissipates, which means goes from high to low concentration, so heat cant move from a cold object to a hot object

 3. ATP Cycle – understand the diagram

+>	ATP and ADP get recycled into each other, carrying e

 4. Oxidation/reduction in terms of H

 5. Respiration